la2050/archive/_projects/2016/la-river-stories-public-engagement-through-creative-storytelling.md

   sign of hope for transformation will spread and create a new movement, a new relationship.
 Our shared story will recognize the River as central to our health, well-being, and sense of place.
+Please explain how you will define and measure success for your project.​: >- Primary outcomes include the following:

+  1. Recruitment of the community, including direct engagement with members of 5+ LA River communities through workshops with Gehry team.
+This will be measured throughout pre-and production phases by the number of meetings and the number of potential content creators, the number of stories created, and the number of insights.

+  2. A range of content to include in video shorts.
+This will take place throughout the production and post-production process, measured by the quantity of content.

+  3. Media impressions among the diverse audience.
+This will take place through the content distribution process to influencers and paid media.
+This will be measured by the quantity of impressions, as well as social media engagement rates.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/la-river-stories-public-engagement-through-creative-storytelling/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2365322355741-team90.jpg
 organization_name: River LA (formerly LA River Revitalization Corporation)